sanyaade-projects/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 # Adding a Tool Icon
 A tool icon serves as a graphical representation of your tool in the user interface (UI).
-Follow this guidance to add a custom tool icon when developing your own tool package.
+This document offers guidance on integrating a tool icon when developing your own tool package.
+It offers instructions on how to add a single icon that seamlessly adapts to both dark and light modes.
+Additionally, the document also provides detailed steps on how to add distinct icons for dark and light modes separately.

 Adding a custom tool icon is optional.
 If you do not provide one, the system uses a default icon.